 - Tap on the Update All option.
 Since you are unaware about which app is specifically causing the error, updating all apps is the only option.
 If you are on mobile data having a small data cap, consider connecting to Wi-Fi before updating as the process is data-consuming.

 - After all your apps get updated, restart your device and check if the problem is fixed.

 If the above four methods are not helping you to fix the IMS Service error, performing a factory reset is the only option.
 Go to Settings > Backup & Data > Factory Data Reset.
 The path may not be exactly the same, but the ultimate destination is Factory data reset.
 However, since resetting would delete all the data of your phone, you should take a backup of the important data before doing this.

 Here we come to the end of this article.
 So we discussed in detail, everything about the IMS service.
 We started off by covering what is IMS service, as we gradually came to know that it’s an industry standard service for voice and multimedia communications.
-Later, we have focussed on various causes of the error “Unfortunately, IMS Service has stopped.”
+Later, we focussed on various causes of the error “Unfortunately, IMS Service has stopped.”
 Finally, we conclude by discussing 5 methods that help you to fix the IMS Service error.
-If you have some different observation, let us know by commenting below.
+If you have some different observations, let us know by commenting below.